 The Oscar Howe Curatorial Fellowship is a semester-long project for American Indian students currently enrolled at USD who are interested in learning how to curate Native American art exhibitions.
-Each spring, two fellows will be selected to produce a professional, museum quality exhibition utilizing the Oscar Howe permanent art collection.
-The fellowships include opportunities to travel, research, and learn more about exhibition curation under the direct guidance of the University Art Galleries' staff, Native arts curators throughout the United States, and the Oscar Howe Curatorial Fellowship selection committee.
-Fellows receive stipends of $3,000 each, and will be expected to work 10–15 hours a week during the spring semester on the creation of an exhibition.
+Each spring, two fellows will be selected to produce a professional, museum-quality exhibition utilizing the Oscar Howe permanent art collection.
+The fellowships include opportunities to travel, research and learn more about exhibition curation under the direct guidance of the University Art Galleries' staff, Native arts curators throughout the United States, and the Oscar Howe Curatorial Fellowship selection committee.
+Fellows receive stipends of $3,000 each and will be expected to work 10–15 hours per week during the spring semester on the creation of an exhibition.
 The exhibitions will be displayed in the Oscar Howe Gallery, located in historic Old Main, during the following fall semester.

 Eligible applicants will be enrolled at USD during the fellowship semester and must be a registered member of a tribe in the United States.
 Students from any major or minor concentration are encouraged to apply.
-The application deadline is January 22, 2016 by 5 p.m.
 Two students will be selected to participate in the fellowships.

 Director - University Art Galleries

-The Contemporary Native Arts Program (CNAP) at the University of South Dakota (USD) seeks applicants for the first Northern Plains Indian Artist Residency (NPIAR).
+The Contemporary Native Arts Program (CNAP) at USD seeks applicants for the first Northern Plains Indian Artist Residency (NPIAR).
 Artists who are registered members of a tribe in the Northern Plains region are eligible to apply for the residency.
 The artist-in-residence will spend the entire month of June living and working at USD, located on the banks of the Missouri River in Vermillion, South Dakota.
 The artist will be expected to work on a new or ongoing visual arts project.

 University Art Galleries